 A Unitholder may attend the Meeting (or any adjournment thereof) in person or may be represented by proxy.
-Unitholders who are unable to attend the Meeting, or any adjournment thereof, in person can vote their units online, by mail or by fax.
+Unitholders are encouraged to vote their units online, by mail or by fax.
 To vote by mail or fax, Unitholders are requested to date, sign and return the accompanying form of proxy to the Chairman of Artis, c/o AST Trust Company (Canada), by mail at P.O.
 Box 721, Agincourt, Ontario, M1S 0A1, or by facsimile at 1-416-368-2502, for use at the Meeting or any adjournment thereof.
+Registered Unitholders may also vote online at www.astvotemyproxy.com.
 To be effective, votes must be received by the Chairman of Artis, c/o AST Trust Company (Canada) by 11:00 a.m.
-CT on June 11, 2019, or, in the case of an adjourned Meeting, not later than 48 hours (excluding Saturdays, Sundays and holidays) before the time of the adjourned Meeting.
+CT on September 22, 2020, or, in the case of an adjourned Meeting, not later than 48 hours (excluding Saturdays, Sundays and holidays) before the time of the adjourned Meeting.